 I recently decided that I wanted to create a high quality vegan butter because I began to tire of the store bought yellow goop

 that I was so steadily relying on.
 What if I don't want all that diacetyl flavoring, beta carotene coloring, palm oil and who knows what else?
-It reminded me of one of my favorite Saturday Night Live skits from the 80's: Happy Fun Ball.
-"Don't taunt Happy Fun Ball".
 My vegan butter experimentation ended up being more successful than I imagined

 .
 What if I made my own shortening?

 This Orange Sorbet recipe is simple to make because it features just orange juice, sugar and just the right amount of lemon zest.
 Because it's so much better than frozen orange juice.